phaserjs/phaser/README.md

 * If stage.clear set to false and game pauses, when it unpauses you still see the pause arrow - resolve this
 * Add clip support + shape options to Texture Component.
 * Make sure I'm using Point and not Vec2 when it's not a directional vector I need
-* Bug with setting scale or anything on a Sprite inside a Group, or maybe group.addNewSprite issue
 * Drag Sprite with "snap to center" uses local coords not world, so fails on scrolling world (no center lock works fine)
 * Need to be able to set the current tilemap layer, then the getTileXY default layer uses that one if no other given
 * Pointer worldX/Y don't appear to be correct for some reason